jsoref/netdata/packaging/installer/methods/kubernetes.md

 Check out our [Agent's getting started guide](/docs/getting-started.md) for a quick overview of Netdata's capabilities, especially if you want to change any of the configuration settings for either the parent or child nodes.

-To futher configure Netdata for your cluster, see our [Helm chart repository](https://github.com/netdata/helmchart) and the [service discovery repository](https://github.com/netdata/agent-service-discovery/).
+To further configure Netdata for your cluster, see our [Helm chart repository](https://github.com/netdata/helmchart) and the [service discovery repository](https://github.com/netdata/agent-service-discovery/).

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fpackaging%2Finstaller%2Fmethods%2Fkubernetes&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)